EMBROIDERY EQUIPMENT

 How Do You Choose a Magnifying Lamp?

 Virtually all quality magnifying lamps now use LED lighting, and for good reason.
-LEDs last up to 50,000 hours — that's roughly 20 years of typical use — compared to just 3,000 hours for the old halogen bulbs that were once standard.
-LEDs also run cool (no heat building up near your work), use far less energy, and provide consistent, flicker-free illumination.
+LEDs last up to 50,000 hours (roughly 20 years of typical use), compared to just 3,000 hours for old halogen bulbs.
+They also run cool, so there's no heat building up near your work, and they give you steady, flicker-free light.

 If you come across a lamp that still uses halogen or fluorescent bulbs, I'd steer clear.
 The technology has moved on, and you'll get a much better stitching experience with LED.